ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 We can upload index.htm or style.css to modify Electra's Skin

-or we can edit the files in ESP's LittleFS online inbrowser with the filemanager ESPxWebFlMgr
+or we can edit the files in ESP's LittleFS online inbrowser with the filemanager https://github.com/ldijkman/ESPxWebFlMgr

 ---
 make next run on espasyncwebserver?